 Does an employee have the right to return to the same job after adoption leave?

-Regulation 26(1) of the Paternity and Adoption Leave Regulations 2002 (SI 2002/2788) provides that an employee is entitled to return to the same job after an isolated period of ordinary adoption leave.
-If the employee returns to work after additional adoption leave, and it is not reasonably practicable for the employer to allow him or her to return to the same job, the employee is entitled to return to another job that is both suitable and appropriate for him or her to do in the circumstances.
+Regulation 26(1) of the Paternity and Adoption Leave Regulations 2002 (SI 2002/2788) provides that an employee is entitled to return to the same job after an isolated period of ordinary adoption leave (ie the first 26 weeks of leave).
+If the employee returns to work after a period of additional adoption leave (ie the second 26 weeks of leave), and it is not reasonably practicable for the employer to allow them to return to the same job, the employee is entitled to return to another job that is both suitable and appropriate for them to do in the circumstances.
 In both cases, the job must be on terms and conditions no less favourable than would have applied had the employee not been absent.

 - any period of ordinary parental leave of more than four weeks; or